 There are around 1,200 Mezcal distilleries in Mexico.
 Most Mezcal is produced in small batches as the distilleries are small family-run businesses, passed on from generation to generation.
 These micro-distilleries don’t have large-scale equipment, and most parts of the processes are done by hand and under the close care of the person in charge of each specific step.
 For example, the only way to separate the heads, tails and heart is to have someone tasting the spirit constantly.
 They normally have two people doing this job to avoid them getting too intoxicated.
 It is these great lengths the workers go to that makes Mezcal production so interesting and unique.

 Mezcal can be made from around 30 different types of agave plant, all providing unique notes for each Mezcal.
+All Mezcal needs to be made from 100% of agave.
 Mexico is a huge country, almost the size of Europe, which means the climate can be very different in the north compared to southern Mezcal regions.
 It’s like wine; the taste really varies based on the areas the grapes have grown in.

 First the hearts are cooked in pit ovens lined with stones.
 It is this underground roasting that gives Mezcal its smoky flavour.
 The fire is lit at the bottom of the pit, then a layer of rocks is added.
 The quartered piñas are placed in the oven when the rocks are hot enough.
 The pit is then covered with agave leaves and straw.
 Some distilleries use leftover mash from previous production for covering the pit, which will create more subtle smokiness.
 This will also help to avoid burning the hearts.